fauadanwar/iOS-Learning/CoreDataTutorials/README.md

   *	FZTransformable class helps to Store image as transformable data type.
   *	CoreDataManager class handle Adding, deleting and fetching data from Event and Location table.
   *	Fetch Request Template is added to CoreDataMDA data model to fetch Location data.
+- CoreDataDeepDive application handle CRED, Relationships, Migrations and Syncing of data with online response.